How do I even make an offer if I don't have a real estate agent create it for me?

 How do I get full listings?

 There are two types of listings, those available to the public and internal ones only available to agents.
 For registered users, ZVR provides you with numerous digital tools that facilitate your home-buying process by allowing a full listing request.
 This is a complete listing with "broker notes", almost always hidden from buyers on other real estate platforms.
-We have developed a and will soon release a Chrome plugin that allows you to get complete information about the listing on websites such as realtor.ca.

 Where do I find sold data?

 Numerous websites publish it, including even realtor.ca.
 Some other examples are House Sigma, Rew, Zillow, and Bungol.
 Understanding the market value of a home is quite similar to understanding the value of a used car, and we highly recommend taking the proper amount of time to do thorough market research.
+If you are looking for assistance, our full-service add-on provides you with market analysis and advice.

 When do I get the cashback?